 And that little gray charcoal bag is something I’ve mentioned on the podcast, but we love them for eliminating smells naturally.
 The charcoal basically absorbs extra moisture and odor through the burlap and traps it in there – then you lay them out in the sun for around an hour or so once a month and the odors bake out and they’re “recharged” to soak up more odors for another month.
 I have a ton of them around the house – one in each room, plus one in each shoe bin in our mudroom cabinets by the door to keep them smelling fresh.
 They’d be awesome for a gym bag or cabinet full of sports stuff too.

-The only extra product in there for me is this Burt’s Bees deep pore scrub.
-I love how it gently exfoliates (it has those little beads in it) and leaves my skin feeling soft.
-Occasionally I’ll also use coconut oil straight from the jar as a deep hair conditioner / mask (you have to wash it out thoroughly or your hair will be greasy the next day, but it’s great for softening and detangling).
+I also love this Burt’s Bees deep pore scrub that gently exfoliates (it has those little beads in it) and leaves my skin feeling soft.
+I use it 1-2 times a week in the shower on my face, just to gently slough off dead skin.
+Occasionally I’ll also use coconut oil straight from the jar as a deep hair conditioner / mask (you have to wash it out thoroughly with shampoo after you apply it, or your hair will be greasy the next day, but it’s great for softening & detangling).

 So We Don’t Smell